freifunk-flensburg/website/README.md

 - **@roikiermedia**

 ---
-*Freifunk Flensburg is a project by the nordlab e.V.*
+*Freifunk Flensburg is a project by the nordlab e.V. and Chaostreff-Flensburg*